isc-projects/bind9/doc/notes/notes-9.18.30.rst

 - Print the full path of the working directory in startup log messages.

-  named now prints its initial working directory during startup and the changed working directory when loading or reloading its configuration file if it has a valid 'directory' option defined. :gl:`#4731`
+  :iscman:`named` now prints its initial working directory during startup, and the changed working directory when loading or reloading its configuration file, if it has a valid :any:`directory` option defined. :gl:`#4731`

 Feature Changes
 ~~~~~~~~~~~~~~~

-- Follow the number of CPU set by taskset/cpuset.
+- Follow the number of CPUs set by ``taskset``/``cpuset``.

-  Administrators may wish to constrain the set of cores that BIND 9 runs
+  Administrators may wish to constrain the set of cores that
-  on via the 'taskset', 'cpuset' or 'numactl' programs (or equivalent on
+  :iscman:`named` runs on via the ``taskset``, ``cpuset``, or ``numactl``
-  other O/S).
+  programs (or equivalents on other OSes).

-  If the admin has used taskset, the `named` will now follow to
+  If the admin has used ``taskset``, :iscman:`named` now automatically
-  automatically use the given number of CPUs rather than the system wide
+  uses the given number of CPUs rather than the system-wide count.
-  count. :gl:`#4884`
+  :gl:`#4884`

 Bug Fixes
 ~~~~~~~~~

-- Checking whether a EDDSA key was private or not was broken.
+- Verification of the privacy of an EDDSA key was broken.

-  Checking whether a EDDSA key was private or not was broken could lead to attempting to sign records with a public key and this could cause a segmentation failure (read of a NULL pointer) within OpenSSL.
+  The check could lead to an attempt to sign records with a public key, which could cause a segmentation failure (read of a NULL pointer) within OpenSSL.
+This has been fixed. :gl:`#4855`
-  :gl:`#4855`

-- Fix algoritm rollover bug when there are two keys with the same keytag.
+- Fix algorithm rollover bug when there are two keys with the same keytag.

-  If there is an algorithm rollover and two keys of different algorithm share the same keytags, then there is a possibility that if we check that a key matches a specific state, we are checking against the wrong key.
-This has been fixed by not only checking for matching key tag but also key algorithm. :gl:`#4878`
+  If there was an algorithm rollover and two keys of different algorithms shared the same keytags, there was the possibility that the check of whether the key matched a specific state could be performed against the wrong key.
+This has been fixed by not only checking for the matching key tag but also the key algorithm. :gl:`#4878`

 Known Issues
 ~~~~~~~~~~~~